 OPEN CALL / ARTIST-IN-RESIDENCE (AIR) GRANT

 AIR is an internationally oriented artist residency.
-This grant is awarded to Danish ceramists with a distinct ceramic project they wish to explore during a one-month AIR stay
+This grant is awarded to ceramists with a distinct ceramic project they wish to explore during a one-month AIR stay

 ALL ABOUT THE